Carrooi/Node-ItemsDialog/README.md

 	+ Switched edit and remove buttons
 	+ Adding new value is automatically called after new type is added
 	+ More options for setup labels (+ doc)
+	+ Items dialog is instance of EventEmitter
+	+ Added events

 * 1.0.2 - 1.0.3
 	+ Bug in rendering summary